calum-bird/Portfolio/README.md

-# Portfolio
+# Welcome to my portfolio
-My portfolio of work as an entrepreneur and full-stack developer.
+This website represents my portfolio of work as an entrepreneur and full-stack developer.